A prolactinoma is a noncancerous (benign) pituitary tumor that produces a hormone called prolactin. This results in too much prolactin in the blood.

 Prolactin is a hormone that triggers the breasts to produce milk (lactation).

 Prolactinoma is the most common type of pituitary tumor (adenoma) that produces a hormone.
-It makes up at least 30% of all pituitary adenomas.
+It makes up about 30% of all pituitary adenomas.
 Almost all pituitary tumors are noncancerous (benign).
-Prolactinoma may occur as part of an inherited condition called multiple endocrine neoplasia type 1 (MEN 1)
+Prolactinoma may occur as part of an inherited condition called multiple endocrine neoplasia type 1 (MEN 1).

 Prolactinomas occur most commonly in people under age 40.
 They are more common in women than in men, but are rare in children.